-Diversity and equal opportunities The SAS Diversity Policy is dedicated to
+Diversity and equal opportunities

 The SAS Diversity Policy is dedicated to ensuring equal treatment for all employees and job applicants.
 Our commitment to equal opportunities extends to the promotion of diversity and equality in all its facets.
-In FY 2023, SAS maintained a gender distribution of 38% women and 62% men among its employees.
+In FY 2023, SAS maintained a gender distribution of 38% women and 62% men